HighlanderRobotics/Highlanders-Training/Docs/Specifics/Vision.md

 While we have the roboRIO to run much of our code on the robot, it is not capable of handling vision processing at a usable speed.
 Instead, we run this on a coprocessor, which is a second, faster computer also onboard the robot.
 For vision, we've been using the Orange Pi 5, a single board computer which is quite similar to Raspberry Pis you may have seen elsewhere.
-This is what Photonvision runs on.
+This is what we run Photonvision on.

 ![Orange Pi 5](/Assets/OrangePi.jfif)

 Of course, we also need a camera.
-We've been using Arducam USB cameras, though other USB cameras also work.
+We've been using Arducam USB cameras (specifically OV9281s and OV2311s), which have worked well, though other USB cameras also work.
+Generally, a reasonably high resolution, high speed, global shutter camera is best for FRC applications.
+Some test data of other frequently used cameras is linked below in the Resources section.

 <img src="../../Assets/Arducam.webp" alt="Arducam OV9281" width="600"/>